Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 # Database

 I used MongoDB to store all the relevant data for this site.
-The user data, user books data and featured books data were all stored on seperate tables/collections.
+The user data, user books data and featured books data were all stored on separate tables/collections.

-* The data for the featured books is stored sepearte from the users saved books.
-This list of books is updated directly in the mongodb database by the admin.
+* The data for the featured books is stored separately from the user's saved books.
+This list of books is updated directly in the MongoDB database by the admin.

-* The user data is then save in a diferent collection when the user creates an account.
-The users password deatils are encrypted with werkzeug.security before it is enetered into the database.
+* The user data is then saved in a different collection when the user creates an account.
+The users' password details are encrypted with werkzeug.security before it is entered into the database.

-* The users email is retrieved from the users data collection and is then used to save any books into their profiles library.
+* The user's email is retrieved from the user's data collection and is then used to save any books into their profiles library.
 This data is stored in the user_books collection.

 # Testing